 What’s in the measles vaccine?

 The MMR vaccine contains live virus strains and targets measles, mumps and rubella.
-Rubella, also called German measles, is a similar viral infection that largely affects the salivary glands and has symptoms like swelling in the jaw and cheeks.
-The second dose of the MMR vaccine is typically the MMRV vaccine, which includes one more protective agent against varicella, or chickenpox.
-Chickenpox also has symptoms including fever and itchy rash.
+Rubella, also called German measles, is a similar viral infection that can cause birth defects.
+Mumps is a virus that largely affects the salivary glands and has symptoms like swelling in the jaw and cheeks.
+The second dose of the MMR vaccine is typically combined with protection against varicella, otherwise known as chicken pox.

 How effective is the measles vaccine for kids?